 Installation

-At the moment, Spade is only well-supported on Linux systems, though some users have had success running it on macOS as well.
+At the moment, Spade works best on Linux systems, though macOS also works quite well with only a few minor issues1.
 Windows is not supported for now, though it should be usable in WSL.

 In order to install Spade, you need the Rust toolchain, specifically cargo.
 If you don't have it installed, you can install it with https://rustup.rs/.
 Simply run the command there, make sure its binaries are in your PATH and then run rustup toolchain install stable